 Lebanon Valley College recognizes the ability of highly motivated students to master specific areas of study on their own initiative and provides programs to allow these students the opportunity to gain credit.
-Except for those seeking a second bachelor's degree, any matriculated student may earn a maximum of 30 credits toward a bachelor's degree or a maximum of 15 credits toward an associate's degree through nontraditional means (advanced placement, challenge exams, CLEP, and credit for life experience).
+Except for those seeking a second bachelor's degree, any matriculated student may earn a maximum of 30 credits toward a bachelor's degree through nontraditional means (advanced placement, international baccalaureate, challenge exams, CLEP, and credit for life experience).
 All nontraditional means of examination are graded satisfactory (S) or unsatisfactory (U).
 An unsatisfactory grade on any nontraditional examination will not be recorded on the permanent record.

 Advanced Placement Policy